 - Introductory rates must last at least six months.
 If interest rates are increased, they must be periodically reviewed to determine whether a decrease in the rate is warranted.

 - Issuers may charge over-limit fees only when the cardholder authorizes over-limit transactions.

 - Fees and penalties must be reasonable and in proportion to the offense.

-- Credit card statements must be mailed 21 days before the bill becomes due, and the average daily balance must be calculated off of one billing cycle.
+- Credit card statements must be mailed 21 days before the bill becomes due.
+The average daily balance must be calculated off of one billing cycle.